 Make a Commodore 64 feel fast and useful in today’s modern world.

 It's a very high bar.
-The C64 was introduced in 1982 and has an 8-bit, 1MHz, 6510 CPU with just 64 kilobytes of directly addressable memory.
+The C64 was introduced in 1982 and has an 8-bit, 1MHz, 6510 CPU with just 64 kilobytes of RAM.
 It has a screen resolution of 320x200 pixels, and a fixed palette of 16 colors.
-But, it is an incredibly versatile machine.
-And it enjoys an active userbase and a great variety of modern hardware expansions.
+But, it is an incredibly versatile machine with a wide range of modern hardware expansions, and it enjoys an active and passionate userbase.

-The C64 has had many operating systems written for it, So why write another?
+The C64 has had other operating systems written for it, so why write another?

-The most important part of a Graphical User Interface, ironically, is not its graphics, but its point–and–click nature.
+The GUI was a major leap forward for usability.
+It makes computers intuitive and discoverable, and it makes some traditionally complicated tasks, like file management, trivially easy.
+But the most important part of a Graphical User Interface, ironically, is not its graphics, but its point–and–click nature.
 After 35 years of mouse–based computing, the mouse is still going incredibly strong.
-But there is another unsung hero of the GUI that has been with us since the beginning.
-The menu bar.

 The menu bar has been, and in my opinion remains, the best mechanism for providing familiarity, discoverability, and progressive disclosure in user interfaces on any platform.
 Jack Wellborn — The Menu Bar, Worms & Viruses, March 2018